Alexander Scriabin

-Alexander Nikolayevich Scriabin (Note: /skriˈɑːbɪn/, /ukalsoskriˈæbɪn/; Александр Николаевич Скрябин, scientific transliteration: Aleksandr Nikolaevič Skrjabin; also transliterated variously as Skriabin, Skryabin, and (in French) Scriabine.
-The composer himself used the French spelling "Scriabine", which was also the most popular spelling used in English-language publications during his lifetime.
-First editions of his works used the Romanizations "Scriabine", "Scriàbine", and "Skrjábin ".) was a Russian composer and pianist.
-Before 1903, Scriabin was greatly influenced by the music of Frédéric Chopin and composed in a relatively tonal, late-Romantic idiom.
-Later, and independently of his influential contemporary Arnold Schoenberg, Scriabin developed a much more dissonant musical language that had transcended usual tonality but was not atonal, which accorded with his personal brand of metaphysics.
-Scriabin found significant appeal in the concept of Gesamtkunstwerk as well as synesthesia, and associated colours with the various harmonic tones of his scale, while his colour-coded circle of fifths was also inspired by theosophy.
-He is often considered the main Russian symbolist composer and a major representative of the Russian Silver Age.
+Alexander Nikolayevich Scriabin (Note: /skriˈɑːbɪn/, /ukalsoskriˈæbɪn/; Александр Николаевич Скрябин.
+Scriabin is the established English spelling.
+The French spelling Scriabine is also common in sheet music and literature, as the composer and his publisher Mitrofan Belyayev frequently used it.) was a Russian composer and pianist.
+Initially influenced by Frédéric Chopin, he composed in a relatively tonal, late-Romantic idiom.
+Later, independently of his contemporary Arnold Schoenberg, Scriabin developed a highly dissonant musical language that transcended traditional tonality without being strictly atonal, aligning with his personal brand of metaphysics.
+He embraced the concepts of Gesamtkunstwerk and synesthesia, creating a colour-coded circle of fifths inspired by theosophy to associate colours with harmonies.
+Scriabin is widely considered the primary Russian symbolist composer and a major figure of the Silver Age of Russian Poetry.

 Scriabin was an innovator and one of the most controversial composer-pianists of the early 20th century.
 The Great Soviet Encyclopedia said of him, "no composer has had more scorn heaped on him or greater love bestowed."
 Leo Tolstoy described Scriabin's music as "a sincere expression of genius."
 Scriabin's oeuvre exerted a salient influence on the music world over time, and inspired many composers, such as Nikolai Roslavets and Karol Szymanowski.
-But Scriabin's importance in the Russian (subsequently Soviet) musical scene, and internationally, drastically declined after his death.
-According to his biographer Faubion Bowers, "No one was more famous during their lifetime, and few were more quickly ignored after death."
-Nevertheless, his musical aesthetics have been reevaluated since the 1970s, and his ten published sonatas for piano and other works have been increasingly championed, garnering significant acclaim in recent years.
+His musical aesthetics have been reevaluated since the 1970s, and his ten published sonatas for piano and other works have been increasingly championed, garnering significant acclaim.